 The third piece of this meal is a savory Slow Cooker Pulled Pork, full of flavor.
 Everything on the plate was so good but the pulled pork might have been my favorite.
 That might be because it was the first time I made my own pulled pork and really liked the way it came out.
 The pork tenderloin was tender and juicy, but I have made this a lot and expected it to be good.

-This Pork Three Ways does take a bit of planning.
+This recipe does take a bit of planning.
 As the name implies, the Slow Cooker Pulled Pork takes the longest of the three elements of the meal to prepare.
 If you want to serve Pork Three Ways for supper on Sunday, for instance, get the Slow Cooker Pulled Pork marinade going Saturday evening.
 Marinate overnight, then get the pork going in the slow cooker Sunday morning, and then it cooks as you go about your day.

 In the mid to late afternoon, make the marinade for the pork tenderloin, following the recipe below.
 Then in the early evening, finish the pulled pork, and keep it warm in the slow cooker as you do the other steps.